airman416/Hopper/README.md

 # Content Engine

-Content Engine helps you repurpose your social media posts across different platforms.
-Load posts from X (Twitter), LinkedIn, or Instagram, then use AI to adapt them into new formats—LinkedIn posts, tweets, Instagram carousels, newsletter sections, or punchy quotes.
+Content Engine helps you **repurpose** your existing social media posts across different platforms—it does not create new posts from scratch.
+Load posts you've already published on X (Twitter), LinkedIn, or Instagram, then use AI to adapt them into new formats: LinkedIn posts, tweets, Instagram carousels, newsletter sections, or punchy quotes.
 Export polished images ready to share.

 ---